Quickstart

 Register the device in Sixfab Connect

 Registering links the device's serial number to your account so ALPON Cloud can reach it the moment it comes online.
-Two paths, same result.
+There are two paths to the same result — scanning the QR code is faster, but manual registration works just as well if you only have the device in front of you.

 Registering an ALPON X4 in Sixfab Connect via QR scan or manual serial-number entry